 Balance Builder #1: Hit the Reset Button

 Working moms carry a heavy mental load.
 We’re thinking about tomorrow’s meeting, that upcoming deadline, the school forms on the counter, the 57 emails not answering themselves, the friends we haven’t called, the workout we want to find time to do, whether we’re driving the carpool tonight or remembered to reschedule the dentist appointment.
-We think about and do a lot – and the method to our madness becomes putting out one fire after another with no way to ever really get ahead.
+We're worn out from endless decisions (decision fatigue is a real thing!), and the method to our madness becomes putting out one fire after another with no way to ever really get ahead.
 We feel behind instead of balanced.

 Though there’s healthy debate over whether Henry Ford every actually said this, I still love the quote “If I had asked people what they wanted, they would have said faster horses.”
 Sometimes we need to stop, take stock and hit reset on the way we’re doing things.
 If you’re not sure where to start, take the quiz in our post on How To Know If Your Family Is Overscheduled.